aangush/Rice-PCA-SNPs/README.md

 2. Principal components were computed, appended to the data
 3. PCA and MDS plots were created, along with a plot showing the variance explained by each PC

-The PCA plots suggested the existence of 3 or 4 sub populations in the
+The PCA plots suggested the existence of 3 or 4 sub populations within the data.
+This SNP data will ultimately be used in a GWAS for certain rice phenotypes (ex. seed length or seed length:width ratio), so _fastStructure_ was used with K=4 sub populations.

+1. The genotype, .fam, and .bim files necessary to use fastStructure were created
+2. fastStructure was run on _WSL on Ubuntu 20.04_
+3. Each sample was assigned to a fastStructure sub population

+Finally, the population assignments, and PC data was combined, and the PCA plots were colored by fastStructure sub population.
+Admixture was observed (as expected)